Become a Conference Assistant

 What if I applied last year but wasn’t offered a position?

 If you’re still interested in the position, please apply again!
 Many candidates are not hired during their first selection process, but re-apply and receive an offer in later years.
-We have a large pool of applicants from which to choose, and many qualified applicants are not hired the first time.Return to top
+We have a large pool of applicants from which to choose, and many qualified applicants may not be hired the first time they apply.

 What if I am offered an alternate position?